 Air Plants- Tillandsia

-Daily misting will help keep the plants hydrated between waterings.
-To water an air plant, fill a container with water and soak the plants for about 60 minutes at least once a week.
+Misting every three days will help keep the plants hydrated between waterings.
+To water an air plant, fill a container with water and soak the plants for 15 to 20 minutes once a month or bimonthly.
+Keeping the base just above the water will help prevent rot.
 Shake as much water out of the plants as possible and allow them to dry upside down for at least four hours.
-This will help prevent rotting which is the biggest cause of death for air plants.
+This will help prevent rotting which is possibly the biggest cause of death for air plants.
 If being grown in a closed terrarium, your air plant might not need watering depending on the level of humidity.
 It will not need misting if being grown in a terrarium setting.

 Terrarium settings are the closest we can get to Tillandsia’s natural habitat.
 Closed terrariums will have enough humidity to forgo misting.
 Keep a lookout for signs of thirst on the plant.
 The leaves will curl in on themselves when the plant needs soaked.
 Good airflow will help prevent rotting.